ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/setup.md

 3. The Ubuntu terminal for Windows has many of the same features you’ll find using the terminal on Ubuntu for Linux, visit [https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview).
 Note that you will need a x86 PC running Windows 10.
 - As a first step the Windows Subsystem for Linux needs to be installed for your version of Windows 10.
-- For Windows 10 systems updated to the Windows 10 Fall Creators update released October 2017, *run the following in PowerShell as Administrator*:
+- For Windows 10 systems updated to the Windows 10 Fall Creators update released October 2017, *run the following in PowerShell as __Administrator__*:
 > ~~~
 > dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 > ~~~
-- For Windows 10 systems updated to the Windows 10 May 2020 update and newer run the following in PowerShell as Administrator:
+- For Windows 10 systems updated to the Windows 10 May 2020 update and newer *run the following in PowerShell as __Administrator__*:
 > ~~~
 > dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 > ~~~
-- Then restart your computer.
+- Restart your computer.
 - Now Ubuntu can be installed from the Microsoft Store:
   - Use the Start menu to launch the Microsoft Store application.
   - Search for Ubuntu and select the first result, "Ubuntu", published by Canonical Group Limited.
   - Click on the Install button.
 Ubuntu will be downloaded and installed automatically.
 Progress will be reported within the Microsoft Store application.
 - Ubuntu can now be launched in the same way as any other Windows 10 application, such as searching for and selecting Ubuntu in the Start menu.

 **Note:** When launched for the first time, Ubuntu will inform you that it’s "Installing" and you’ll need to wait a few moments.
-Then enter a username and password specific to your Ubuntu installation, which don’t need to be the same as your Windows 10 credentials.
+Then *enter a __username and password__ specific to your Ubuntu installation*, which don’t need to be the same as your Windows 10 credentials.
 With this step complete, you’ll find yourself at the Ubuntu bash command line.

 ## Mac OS